chrisgrieser/alfred-bibtex-citation-picker/README.md

 # Supercharged Citation Picker
 ![](https://img.shields.io/github/downloads/chrisgrieser/alfred-bibtex-citation-picker/total?label=Total%20Downloads&style=plastic) ![](https://img.shields.io/github/v/release/chrisgrieser/alfred-bibtex-citation-picker?label=Latest%20Release&style=plastic)

 [Alfred](https://www.alfredapp.com/) Workflow for selecting citations in [Pandoc Syntax](https://pandoc.org/MANUAL.html#citation-syntax) from a BibTeX File.

-More Performant than other citation pickers and also offers various utilities for interacting with literature notes and bibliography.
+## Feature Overview
+- Inserts __Pandoc Citation Syntax__ (`[@citekey]`).
+Works with page numbers & multiple citations.
+- __works system-wide__, in case you also work in another Markdown app.
+- __smart search__: search for citekeys, authors, title, publication, keywords (tags), include/exclude authors in *et al*, tab-completion, ...
+- __feature-rich__: paste single-entry bibliographies, remove entries from your library *without opening a reference management app*, open URLs, open or create literature notes, search for `.csl` files online, ...
+- __Obsidian integration:__ When located in an Obsidian vault, literature notes will be automatically in Obsidian.
+(Otherwise, they will be opened in the default app for markdown files.)
+- __very performant:__ considerably quicker than other citation pickers (~200ms to fully reload a library with ~4000 entries on my machine)
+- __easy installation:__ no dependencies, no required plugins, no setup (other then entering the link to your `.bib` file).

 <img width=60% alt="promo screenshot" src="assets/promo.png">